NGonline/Notes/Linux.md

  - count=BLOCKS : copy only BLOCKS input blocks

 ## df
-- `df -h dir` show the disk usage of the dir
+- `df -h dir` show the disk usage of the current filesystem

+## du
+- show the disk usage of the directory

 ## diff
 - `diff file1 file2` shows the difference of file2 to file1